Video Enhancement with Task-Oriented Flow: Evaluation

-At last, \fig{fig:flowvis} also visualizes the motion fields learned by different tasks.
-Even using the same network structure and taking the same input frames, the estimated flows for different tasks are very different: the flow field for interpolation is very smooth, even on the occlusion boundary, while the flow field for super-resolution has artificial movements along the texture edges.
-This is indicates that the network may learn to encode different information that is useful for different tasks in the learned motion fields.
+\fig{fig:flowvis} contrasts the motion fields learned from different tasks: the flow field for interpolation is very smooth, even on the occlusion boundaries, while the flow field for super-resolution has artificial movements along the texture edges.
+This indicates that the network may learn to encode different information that is useful for different tasks in the learned motion fields.